 What is an age-grading percentage?

-An age-grading percentage provides a way of measuring and comparing the quality of running performances, adjusting for age, sex, and race distance.
+An age-grading percentage provides a means of measuring and comparing the quality of running performances, adjusting for age, sex, and race distance.

 One useful application of age gradings is providing a fun and convenient way of allowing a simple comparison between runners that could not otherwise be competitive.
 So, it's possible to compare masters runners with senior runners and junior runners regardless of their events.
-E.g. a 50-year-old woman's marathon, a 15-year-old boy's 5k, and a 66-year-old man's 10k.
+E.g. a 50-year-old woman's marathon time, a 15-year-old boy's 5k time, and a 65-year-old man's 10k time.

 Another benefit of age gradings is that they allow an individual runner to compare their own performances from previous years, or to estimate what they may have run when younger, or are likely to run when older.
 So, a 60-year-old who's been running for a few years could work out if their performances are improving over time despite slowing down in absolute terms.
 Or they could dream about what they may have been able to run in their twenties.